 Share how you are feeling, both physically and emotionally.
 Don’t be afraid to start the conversation.
 Children appreciate it when you open the door.

 Have open and honest discussions.
 Kids aren’t always ready to talk.
-Let her know that you’ll be ready whenever she is.
-Remind her that there’s nothing wrong with how she’s feeling.
+Let them know that you’ll be ready whenever they are.
+Remind them that there’s nothing wrong with how they are feeling.

 Seek professional help if you need it.
 There are many counselors and support groups that can help your family adjust to the changes you’re facing.